-As a rule, if your pet is behaving in a way that has you concerned enough to call an emergency vet, it’s often best to bring him in for an examination.
-We are happy to see your pet at any time for an examination that may provide peace of mind instead of cause for concern.
+As a rule, if your pet is behaving in a way that has you concerned enough to call an urgent care or emergency veterinarian, it’s often best to bring him in for an examination.
+We are happy to see your pet for an exam that may provide peace of mind.

 When to Bring Your Pet in Immediately

-- Trauma: Your pet has experienced trauma such as being hit by a car or a blunt object, or has fallen more than a few feet
+- Trauma such as getting hit by a car or a blunt object, or falling more than a few feet

 - Unconscious and won’t wake up